BPHL-Molecular/Daytona_HCV/README.md

 sbatch Daytona_hepatitis.sh HCV
 ```
 #### Note:
-If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" of the file lyssa.sh.
+If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" of Daytona_hepatitis.sh.